MarcRAMADISON/holdpay-81650/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+# the github link of this project is : https://github.dev/MarcRAMADISON/holdpay-81650
+# New branch has been added: main / changes / hotfixes
+# Changes branch is for every development changes before merged in main branch
+# hotfixes is for fixing bugs on the prod environment